DHCSSza/escalator-sadilar/content/champions/empower/index.md

 ---
 type: widget_page
 title: The Empower Track
-subtitle: Join a community of womxn using digital and computational skills in research and beyond!
+subtitle: Join a community of women using digital and computational skills in research and beyond!
 # Homepage is headless, other widget pages are not.
 headless: false